colinprize/HitchHiker/journals/jonathan-pinon.md

 tomorrows goals will be to finish header, get unit test deployed, and finalize everything I was responsible for in the back and frontend.

+## June 7
+Worked on unit test and was able to get that working and merged properly.
+At first I wanted to create a unit test for creating a user but that was troublesome because it involved hashed password and also a token so I was having trouble mimicing that process in the unit test and settled with a get_all users unit test.
+After that I moved on to a seperate issue with our logout button.
+We were using the logout feature that came with the galvanize jwt-down-for-react and it simply just wouldnt work at all and after several hours we realized what the issue was.
+My header that contained the logout button was set outside of the AuthProvider tag which contained the necessary baseUrl that the logout feature needed in order to remove the token. once I put the header in its proper place I was all set to go and felt accomplished going into thursday.